The Ultimate Guide to How to Make Money on Vacation Home Rentals

 Occupancy of an individual room for rent will usually be quite low.
 Make sure you research how much it would cost a potential traveler to stay at a vacation home rental vs the hotel.
 You will want to price yourself competitively so travelers don’t always opt for a hotel.

-Location premiums are such a subjective element to travel.
-While most properties charge more for stunning water views, a traveler viewing that home might not care about the views.
-The traveler could put a low value on a view if they are considering how much time they will spend away from the property and how little time they will have to enjoy the benefit.
-Keep an open mind about who your typical renter might be, and price competitively to other properties with similar location specifics.
+Appreciating location is subjective when it comes to travel.
+While many properties charge extra for stunning water views, a traveler might not prioritize or care about such views.
+Their focus might be on how much time they’ll spend away from the property and how little time they’ll have to enjoy the benefits.
+Keep an open mind about your typical renter and price your listing competitively against similar properties with location-specific features.

-Supply and demand can work to your advantage incredibly well.
-Even a less-than-ideal property can list at incredibly high prices during low-supply, high-demand times.
-One home near the Kentucky Derby site offers itself for $10,000 per night year-round.
-It likely only gets booked surrounding the actual Kentucky Derby, but raking in an incredible profit a couple nights per year can make a huge difference to a homeowner.
+Harness the power of supply and demand to your advantage.
+Even a property with less-than-ideal attributes can command sky-high prices during low-supply, high-demand periods.
+Take, for example, a home near the Kentucky Derby site that lists itself for $10,000 per night all year round.
+While it may only get booked around the actual Kentucky Derby, a couple of nights per year can generate a significant profit and make a huge difference for a homeowner.

 Rent Your Entire Primary Home